-Let’s start with learning more about the more advanced electronic component – PCB.
+Let’s start with learning more about the more advanced electronic component – PCB, also named printed circuit board.
 It is simply a laminated “sandwich” that comprises multiple specialized layers.
 Without further ado, let’s review all of them listed in the order:

 Prepreg is the basis of any PCB.
 It is a strong, rigid enough material, characteristics of which will define most properties of the finished component.
 Usually, more than one layer of prepreg is used to build the board.
 Insulation or other layers may be put between preppers, so the fabricated material has enhanced characteristics.